QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 Then I used two for loop to save the results of drug use in the population into pop_result.
 I used random.sample to select a sample of size s from such population, save into sample_result.
 I used for loop to save the result of first coin flip into flip_result1.
 Then I used zip function to store sample_result and flip_result1 in a list samp_and_flip_result1 in order.

-Finally I traversed each element in the list samp_and_flip_result1, use if/else to simulate the process of second coin flip: If the result of first coin flip is 'Head', flip a coin again as the sample's response; if the result of first coin flip is 'Tail' and the sampled person is a druguser, 'True' is the sample's response, otherwise 'False' is the response.
+Finally I traversed each element in the list samp_and_flip_result1, use if/else to simulate the process of second coin flip: If the result of first coin flip is 'Head', flip a coin again as the sample's response; if the result of first coin flip is 'Tail' and the sampled person is a drug user, 'True' is the sample's response, otherwise 'False' is the response.
 And I used for loop to print the result of samples' reponses.

 3)The function report_druguse_states2() was defined, which could return the estimated number of drug users in the population that would be predicted using such a sample and the randomized response protocol.